CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --db-volume-size=SIZE

     **--db-volume-size** is an option that specifies the size of the volume to be added to a specified database.
 If the **--db-volume-size** option is omitted, the value of the system parameter **db_volume_size** is used by default.
 You can set units as K, M, G and T, which stand for kilobytes (KB), megabytes (MB), gigabytes (GB), and terabytes (TB) respectively.
 If you omit the unit, bytes will be applied.
-The size of the database will be always rounded up to the next multiple of the size of 64 disk sectors; the actual size is determined by the database page size and can be either 16M, 32M or 64M.
+The size of the database is always rounded up to 64 disk sectors, which depends on the size of a page and can be 16M, 32M or 64M for page size 4k, 8k and 16k respectively.

     The following example shows how to add a volume for which 256 MB are assigned to the *testdb* database. ::